viktor-platform/data-science/README.md

 to try the functionality yourself!

 ### 1. CSV to Matplotlib visualization
 In the first page it is possible to upload a CSV file.
-If you want to use an example CSV file you can download one about material properties.
-After uploading and selecting a CSV file you plot its data using Matplotlib.
+If you want to use an example CSV file you can download one about the properties of different materials.
+After uploading and selecting a CSV file you can plot its data using Matplotlib.

 ![](.viktor-template/csv_to_matplotlib.png)